 Parole Violation Defense in Texas

 Making parole in Texas isn’t easy and it can be confusing if you don’t have an attorney to help.
-Only one-third of eligible inmates (approximately 10,000 parole hearing applications are received annually) are granted parole.
+Only one-third of eligible inmates are granted parole and approximately 10,000 parole hearing applications are received annually.
 Strong legal representation will provide your best chance for an early release.
-If you’re one of the lucky few who made it out of the Texas Department of Corrections, the real struggle starts when you’re on the streets trying to resume normalcy, and the many temptations that would violate your parole seem to smack you in the face.
+If you’re one of the lucky few who made it out of the Texas Department of Corrections, the real struggle starts when you’re on the streets trying to resume normalcy.
+There are many temptations that could cause you to violate your parole.

-Going back to prison is the last thing that you want to happen, but it may very well be a consequence you face if you violate your parole.
-Sometimes, something minuscule or blown out of proportion causes a parole violation, and you certainly do not want to go back to prison for something so minor.
+Going back to prison is the last thing that you want to have happen, but it may very well be a consequence you face if you violate your parole.
+Sometimes, something minuscule is blown out of proportion and causes a parole violation.
+You certainly do not want to go back to prison for something so minor.

 Parole Violations Send You Back to Prison

 If you’re granted parole, the Texas Parole Board requires you to follow specific rules outlined in a parolee release plan.
 Conditions of parole may include completion of a sex offender or drug rehabilitation class, and almost always require meetings with a parole officer, among other stipulations.